insenseanalytics/mcms-docs/docs/source/index.rst

 	   LocationProvider mLocationProvider = builder.withContext(mContext)
 		.withDistance(100)  // 100 meter displacement
-		.withDuration(10)  // for location updates at a 10 min. frequency .withListener(this)
+		.withDuration(10)  // for location updates at a 10 min. frequency .build();
-		.build();

 3. Your listener class must implement the **ILocationReceivedCallback interface**, to receive locationUpdates.
-In the examples above, we have assumed that the class that creates the instance is also the listener class using **withListener(this)**.
 This interface has a callback method **onLocationReceived** which will contain the location of the user.
 An example is as follows:

 .. code:: java